-Situated on a large allotment of ten acres, the remaining headstones stand in three main groups, Catholic, Presbyterian and Anglican at distant points of the cemetery.
+On a large allotment of ten acres, the remaining headstones stand in three main groups, Catholic, Presbyterian and Anglican, at distant points of the cemetery.
 Looking at the Google Map at the bottom of this post you can clearly see the headstone groupings.

 Just inside the gate, a welcome sign gives you an understanding that there are far more people buried here than the headstones suggest.
 Not a good photo, but you can see the full list of burials at Ian Marr’s Cemeteries of SW Victoria site here.